Nursing MSN & DNP

 • Promote educational tools and information to improve a patient’s overall understanding of mental health and self-care principles.

 Psychiatric-mental health nurse practitioners need extensive medical training, psychiatric knowledge and hands-on experience to excel in their roles.
-The following six steps offer a general overview of how to become a psychiatric-mental health nurse practitioner (PMHNP).2
+The following six steps to become a psychiatric nurse practitioner offer a general overview of how to become a PMHNP.2

 1. Become a Registered Nurse